 According to the U.S. Small Business Administration, inventory represents 45% to 90% of all expenses for small businesses.
 How you manage inventory says a lot about the potential for your business’ success: Getting caught short with stockouts can lead to lost sales opportunities and disappointed customers; having too much inventory on hand increases capital carrying costs and storage costs as well as erodes profits.

-If you read our previous blog, “Why you may need inventory-management software,” you should have a pretty good idea of whether software can help you improve your inventory management.
+You may have a pretty good idea of whether software can help you improve your inventory management.
 What you might be wondering, however, is what you can expect that software to do for you.
 That is, from a business-needs perspective, what kind of capabilities should any inventory-management software provide?

 Here is a list of eight key capabilities that any inventory-management software you use or are considering should offer.

 1. Connect front and back office systems

 How great would it be to give your marketing, sales, finance, and legal teams transparent and up-to-date data about inventory as it relates to each of their functions and each of your customers?